PedroCristo/README-TEST/README.md

 * [Gunicorn](https://gunicorn.org/) as the server for Heroku
 * [Cloudinary](https://cloudinary.com/) was used to host the static files and media
-* [Dj_database_url](https://pypi.org/project/dj-database-url/)to parse the database URL from the environment variables in Heroku
+* [Dj_database_url](https://pypi.org/project/dj-database-url/) to parse the database URL from the environment variables in Heroku
 * [Psycopg2](https://pypi.org/project/psycopg2/) as an adaptor for Python and PostgreSQL databases
 * [Summernote](https://summernote.org/) as a text editor
 * [Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) for authentication, registration, account management